risk-first/website/estimating/Hierarchies.md

 ## An Essential Problem

-Unfortunately, containment hierarchies _break down_ when you look too closely.
+Containment hierarchies _break down_ when you look too closely.

-You see that Javascript syntax tree?
-Unfortunately, we are passing things from one part of the hierarchy to another in the form of the variables (`temp`, `num`, `a` and `b` here) or named functions.

 You see those _veins_ in the [Circulatory System](https://en.wikipedia.org/wiki/Circulatory_system)?
 They connect with all of the bodily systems, as do _nerves_ which are part of the [Nervous System](https://en.wikipedia.org/wiki/Nervous_system).